jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/17 - Fables, Vol. 17 Inherit the Wind.md

 page_count: 144
 series_index: [17, 34]
 ---
-And now we have the fallout from {{< goodreads book="Fables, Vol. 16: Super Team" >}}.
+And now we have the fallout from [[Fables, Vol. 16: Super Team]]().
 North Wind sacrificed himself to defeat Mr. Dark, but in the way of these stories, there must always be a North Wind.
 And since there are a whole pile of direct descendents (in Bigby and Snow's children), well, perhaps one of them will become king.

 ![Fables-17-01](/embeds/books/attachments/fables-17-01.jpg)